 There is a whole selection, from standard to premium products.

 - Anti-slip rubber pad and pouch provided.

-The Kalolary diamond surface plate is excellent for a woodworker's workshop or home.
+The Kalolary surface plate is excellent for a woodworker’s workshop or home.
 The 400-grit is perfect for reshaping, while the 1000-grit is for fine sharpening knives.
-A small whetstone at 12 oz, making it lightweight to carry and store.
+At only 12 oz, this compact whetstone is lightweight to carry and store.

 Moreover, the Kalolary whetstone has a honeycomb design.
 The honeycomb structure prevents the stone from clogging affecting the sharpening speed.
-When you use the diamond sharpening stone, it is better and lasts longer when used with a lubricant.
+When in use, it is better and lasts longer when used with a lubricant.

 Finally, it is crucial to clean it after grinding and before using it.
 If the tool is not cleaned, it will become clogged over time.

 - An affordable pair that will get the job done quickly and effectively.

 - Small dimensions compared to others at 5.91 x 2.48 x 0.04″.

 Dual-Grit Diamond Sharpal Knife Sharpener with Leather Strop